maim-lain/fourelements/book-2/home.md

 - Her room is the location of many events and scenes, and is also a place you will frequently visit while doing quests.

 #### Throne room
-- The throne room is available during the day and is the location of the Azula throne rooms scenes.
+- The throne room is available during the day and is the location of the Azula throne room scenes.

 <br>
 <br>